HSNHK/HTTP-Server/README.md

 # HTTP Server
-An example of a http server implementation in Python<br>
+An example of a http server implementation in Python.<br>
-This project can also be a very small framework
+This project can also be a very small framework.

 # life cycle
 ```